 London Film Productions was based at The Denham Film Studios, so it's likely that this is where Powell and Pressburger first met.
 Several of their films, including The Life And Death of Colonel Blimp and A Matter of Life & Death were made here.

 The former offices of The Archers, the production company started by Powell and Pressburger in 1942.
-Since 2014, a blue plaque honouring the filmmaking duo has stood here.
+Since 2014, a blue plaque honouring the filmmaking duo has stood here

-Despite being set in a Himalayan monastery, the majority of Black Narcissus, Powell & Pressburger's beautiful, simmering 1947 psycho-drama was filmed at Pinewood (most of the mountainous backdrop you can see in trailer below is actually matte paintings).
+Despite being set in a Himalayan monastery, the majority of Black Narcissus, Powell & Pressburger's beautiful, simmering 1947 psycho-drama was filmed at Pinewood (most of the mountainous backdrop you can see in the trailer below is actually matte paintings).
 Parts of The Red Shoes (1948), notably the stage and orchestra pit sequences, were filmed here.

 The Royal Opera House